Right in the centre - Assorted topics from a rural perspective

 Neepawa Banner & Press

-Right in the centre - Waiting and watching
+Right in the centre - Excessive and useless taxes solve nothing

 By Ken Waddell